ezgimez/ezgimez.github.io/index.md

     class="left"
     id=profpic
     src="assets/profile_ezgi.jpg"
-    onmouseover="this.src='assets/profilepicQ.jpg';"
-    onmouseout="this.src='assets/profile_ezgi.jpg';"
 >
 ~~~

-Hi, I'm Ezgi (she/they).
+Hi, I am Ezgi (she/they).
 I am a second year **PhD candidate in
 Electrical Engineering** at *New York University* under the advisory of
 Professor Elza Erkip, [CommIT Group at NYU](https://wp.nyu.edu/elza_erkip/).
 I
 received my (integrated) MEng degree in Electrical Engineering from *Imperial College London* in 2021.

 My current interests are in *learned (distributed) compression models* and multi-terminal source coding.
 My background is in *(information-theoretic) deep learning* and *statistical signal processing*.
-Outside of academia, I go hiking as well as try to expand my food and coffee palate.
+Outside of academia, I hike as well as try to expand my food and coffee palate.

-I'm always happy to chat about topics at the intersection of information theory and deep learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!
+I am always happy to chat about topics at the intersection of information theory and deep learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!
 @@
 @@